RasaHQ/rasa/docs/tutorial_supervised.rst

 Goal
 ^^^^

-In this example we will create a restaurant search bot, by training a neural network on example conversations.
+In this example we will create a restaurant search bot by training a neural network on example conversations.
 A user can contact the bot with something close to ``"I want a mexican restaurant!"`` and the bot will ask more details until it is ready to suggest a restaurant.

-Let's start by heading over to the directory for our restaurant bot:
+Let's start by heading over to the directory for our restaurant bot.
+All example code snippets assume you are running the code from within that project directory:

 .. code-block:: bash

    cd examples/restaurantbot

-All example code snippets assume you are running the code from within that project directory.

 1. The Domain
 ^^^^^^^^^^^^^